 Preventing sexual harassment is everyone's responsibility.
 The UCC cannot prevent or remedy sexual harassment unless it knows about it.
-Any employee, paid or unpaid intern or nonemployee who has been subjected to behavior that may constitute sexual harassment is encouraged to report such behavior to the Parish Coordinator, the Pastor, the Chair of the Board of Trustees, or the Trustee's Personnel Chair.
+Any employee, paid or unpaid intern or nonemployee who has been subjected to behavior that may constitute sexual harassment is encouraged to report such behavior to the Parish Coordinator, the Pastor, or the Moderator.
 Anyone who witnesses or becomes aware of potential instances of sexual harassment should report such behavior to one of these individuals.